je-santos/MPLBM-UT/README.rst

 The single phase flow simulation is necessary for creating relative permeability curves.
 Update geometry and simulation parameters in `1-phase .xml-file <examples/unsteady_relperm_spherepack/input_rel_perm.xml>`_.

+**E) Visualization**
+The produced .vti files can be opened with paraview to perform 2-3-4D visulization.

 ################################################################################
 Numerical validations
 ################################################################################